6th April 2022

 Being active is important for both our physical and mental health, and more and more things are beginning to open up again now which makes it even easier to move more.
-Greenwich Get Active has lots of tips and ideas to help you get started, including ways to help build physical activity into your daily routine if possible.
+Greenwich Get Active has lots of tips and ideas to help you get started, including ways to help build physical activity into your daily routine.
 Exercising at home can be simple and there are options for all ages and abilities, such as:

 - cleaning your home

 - sitting less – if you notice you’ve been sitting down for an hour, just getting up or changing position can help.

 You can exercise outdoors too!
 This could be going for a run, jog, walk or bike ride.
 Check out Greenwich Get Active for inspiration.

 There are lots of fun activities available online to follow at home, for all ages and abilities.
 Why not try some of the below:

 For children and families:

 Eating a healthy, balanced diet is just as important for your physical and mental health at the moment, so try to eat lots of fruit and vegetables, and cut down on saturated fat, sugar and salt.
 Tins and frozen food are just as good and nutritious as fresh, and can be cheaper!

 If you have more time on your hands there’s no better time to try something new in the kitchen.
 Try making new recipes with food available in your home, and batch cooking is a great way to make food go further – plus you can freeze portions to keep for the future.